barryvdh/laravel-debugbar/readme.md

 ![Screenshot](http://i.imgur.com/CUSnVTe.png)

-This includes 4 custom collectors:
+This includes some custom collectors:
  - RouteCollector: Show information about the current Route.
 (Note: requires atleast 4.0.6, so disable this if you are on a lower version!)
  - ViewCollector: Show the currently loaded views an it's data.
+ - EventsCollector: Show all events
  - LaravelCollector: Show the Laravel version and Environment. (disabled by default)
  - SymfonyRequestCollector: replaces the RequestCollector with more information about the request/response

+Bootstraps the following collectors for Laravel:
+ - LogCollector: Show all Log messages
+ - PdoCollector: Show Database Queries + Bindings
+ - TwigCollector: For extra Twig info with barryvdh/laravel-twigbridge
+ - SwiftMailCollector and SwiftLogCollector for Mail

-And implements the Monolog Collector for Laravel's Logger.
+And the default collectors:
+ - PhpInfoCollector
+ - MessagesCollector
+ - TimeDataCollector
+ - MemoryCollector
+ - ExceptionsCollector

-I also provides a Facade interface for logging Messages, Exceptions and Time
+It also provides a Facade interface for easy logging Messages, Exceptions and Time

 ## Installation